hadyelsahar/Zeroshot-QuestionGeneration/README.md

 ## Running Model

+** Prep Repo **

+From the repository base folder run the script that downloads extra files and setup the repository `. prepare_repo.sh`

 The file run.py takes some arguments described in the begining of the file and responsible for running training the our-models or the encoder-decoder baseline.

 **Experiment params**: